flood-io/element/packages/docs/docs/api/Waiters.md

 ### `Until.elementIsVisible(selectorOrLocator)`

-Creates a condition that will wait for the given element to be selected.
+Creates a condition that will wait for the given element to become visible.

 Example: